Community Health Centers of Burlington (CHCB) improves the health of ALL within the communities we serve.

 CHCB’s story is one of continued growth, now caring for over 30,000 patients, but the pace of that growth has accelerated rapidly as community need continues to grow and as community members and partners look to us to do what we do best – provide affordable, quality health care to all who need it, regardless of financial status or life circumstance.
 Together with our community, we look forward to many more decades of careful stewardship of our remarkable mission.

-- We will be a model of excellence in providing proactive and innovative health care services.
+- We will be a model of excellence in providing innovative health care services.

-- We will be a leader in culturally competent, fully integrated health care that is responsive to the physical, emotional, spiritual, and social needs of our patients.
+- We will be a leader in comprehensive and fully-integrated health care that is responsive to the physical, cultural, emotional, spiritual, and social needs of our patients.

 - We will be responsible financial stewards by maximizing our resources and community relationships.